-The district court found that Intel had monopoly power in both the microprocessor market and in the separate market for Intel microprocessors.
+The district court had found that Intel had monopoly power in both the microprocessor market and in the separate market for Intel microprocessors.
 It found that Intergraph was "locked in" to Intel's microprocessors and technical information.
 3 F. Supp.2d at 1275-76.

-The court then explained that:
+The court then explained that; and the state of the state